bacionejs/stuff/devgames.md

 > ⚠️ **Warning:** These are dev notes, not usage instructions.

-# Games Explorer

-Shows *group by author*, *group by year*, *count by author*, *count by year*.

-- The **Group by Author** query uses `parent` as the author, if available, otherwise extracts the word after the last occurrence of *by* in the `description`, otherwise categorized as *unknown*.
-The parent field is not reliable for extracting author information because participants might delete their repositories.

-- The **Group by Year** query includes the full `description`.

-- All queries need the **year**.
-It is the first year in the `description` that is not found in the name, unless there are no other, otherwise it uses `created_at`, which isn't accurate because some old games got forked in the year of the cat.

 ## 🧩 Overview of the generation process

 The data is a static JSON snapshot generated offline and updated periodically, enabling a dynamic interface without relying on a live backend.

-The result of this process is a compact file, `games.json`, which is then used by `games.html` to drive the search UI.
+The result of this process is a compact json file, which is then used to drive the UI.

+### Extracts:

+Game: `name` (same as `html_url` slug)

+Play: `homepage`

+Source: `html_url`

+Author:
+- repo `parent`
+- or first word after last occurrence of *by* in the `description`
+- otherwise *unknown*.

+Year:
+- first year in the `description` that not found in the name, unless there are no other
+- otherwise `created_at`

+The `parent` field isn't reliable because participants might delete their repositories.

+The `created_at` field isn't reliable because some games got forked in the year of the cat.

 ```js
 import { Octokit } from "@octokit/rest"